psesh/psesh.github.io/index.md

 {% include base_path %}

 I'm a postdoctoral fellow at the [Department of Engineering, University of Cambridge](http://www.eng.cam.ac.uk).
 I am also a Group Leader in the [Data-Centric Engineering Programme at the Alan Turing Institute](https://www.turing.ac.uk/research/research-programmes/data-centric-engineering).
 I trained as a computational engineer with a focus in aerodynamics.
+My research broadly falls within aerospace data-centric engineering: applying and developing new statistical methods to aerospace data-sets for better inference and decision-making.

 More specifically, my research interests include:

-- dimension reduction algorithms
+- subspace-based dimension reduction algorithms
-- measurement uncertainty quantification techniques
+- measurement uncertainty quantification techniques for engine data-sets
-- constructing stable polynomial approximations
+- constructing global and local stable polynomial approximations
-- dimension reduction in turbomachinery design and manufacturing
+- dimension reduction aided pedigree rules in turbomachinery design and manufacturing

 I am the founder and lead developer of the [Effective Quadratures](https://www.effective-quadratures.org) open-source project.
 Our goal is to  solve a range of problems in machine learning, uncertainty quantification and optimization using polynomials!